thingsboard/thingsboard.github.io/docs/trendz/install/docker.md

 {: .copy-code}

 {% capture dockerComposeStandalone %}
-If you still rely on docker compose as standalone execute next commands:
+If you still rely on Docker Compose as docker-compose (with a hyphen) here is the list of the above commands:
 <br>**docker-compose stop mytrendz**
 <br>**docker-compose up -d**
 {% endcapture %}